pierre-rouleau/usrhome/readme.rst

 On shell startup, USRHOME takes over and sets the value of several environment variables that identify the location of directories and USRHOME state.

-To help you create your *usrcfg* repository, USRHOME provides a set of `template files`_ that correspond to what I use in my *usrcfg* repository.
+To help you create your *usrcfg* repository, USRHOME provides a set of `usrcfg template files`_ that correspond to what I use in my *usrcfg* repository.
 This also corresponds to what is shown in the diagram included in the section titled `The Z and Bash Shell Startup, Dot Files and User Configuration`_.